soverenio/docs/docs/index.md

 Soveren discovers sensitive information, such as PII (personally identifiable information, or just personal data), PHI (health information), PCI (card data) or developers secrets, in structured API flows.

-Soveren discovers servies in a Kubernetes cluster, parses the traffic flowing between them and into or out of the cluster.
-Soveren identifies data types present in those flows, and grades their sensitivity according to consequences that might arise if that data was leaked or used inappropriately.
+Soveren discovers services in a Kubernetes cluster, parses the traffic flowing between them and into or out of the cluster.
+We identify data types present in those flows, and grades their sensitivity according to consequences that might arise if that data was leaked or used inappropriately.

 Preconfigured dashboards provide a view into the discovered data and risks related to it, so that engineering and security leaders can make informed security and privacy decisions.